Codeblin/ObjectPreference/README.md

 )
 ```

-* Now initialize `SharedPrefManager` at your Application class
+* **Build project**.
+Now initialize `SharedPrefManager` at your Application class

 ```kotlin
 SharedPrefManager.initialize(this)
 ```

+This will generate the class you will be using which is the name of your class with the suffix 'StoreModel'

 ```kotlin
 class UserStoreModel(